Sunday, 10 September 2017

 Battle of the Bulge trip....

-Welcome back readers!!!
-This is a short post to tell you about my latest foray into Europe in search of history.
-As I was back in the UK for a visit, I figured that I would pop over to the continent for some more touring and history.
-Given that it is so easy, it only takes 50 minutes to fly from Gatwick to Amsterdam, and is relatively cheap, less than 100 GBP for the flights and 135 Euros for two nights in an Ibis, it was pretty much a no brainer.
+As I was back in the UK for a visit, I figured I would pop over to the continent for some more touring.
+It is surprisingly easy and cost-effective — just under 50 minutes from Gatwick to Amsterdam, and around £100 for flights and €135 for two nights in an Ibis.

-Travelers Note: As with many European cities, Amsterdam Schipol airport is collocated with a major train station.
-Once you clear passport control and have retrieved your baggage then head into the main concourse.
-You can by tickets to almost anywhere from the ticket counter or from the self service machines.
-A return to Rotterdam, where I was based, costs 25 Euro.
-Just remember to validate the ticket before heading down to the platforms. 😀
+Travelers Note: Amsterdam Schiphol Airport is directly connected to the rail network.
+Once you clear passport control and collect baggage, head into the main concourse where tickets can be purchased to almost anywhere in the Netherlands.
+A return to Rotterdam costs around €25.
+Just remember to validate your ticket before heading to the platforms. 😀

 Of course, I had to buy some Stroopwafel which is a Dutch specialty.